yuri/ngcourse/handout/01-introduction.md

 > Most languages contain good parts and bad parts.
 I discovered that I could
 > be a better programmer by using only the good parts and avoiding the bad
 > parts...
-JavaScript is a language with more than its sahre of bads parts.
+JavaScript is a language with more than its share of bads parts.

-He goes on to point out that JavaScript also has lots of _good_ parts which can make it a great language to use.
+Crockford goes on to point out that JavaScript also has lots of _good_ parts which can make it a great language to use.
 The key is avoiding the bad parts.

-Crockford's book should be required reading for all JavaScript developers.
-At rangle.io, we keep a few extra copies on hand on the of chance that one of our developers has not already read this great book.
+(Crockford's book should be required reading for all JavaScript developers.
+At rangle.io, we keep a few extra copies on hand on the of chance that one of our developers has not already read this great book.)

+What Crockford says about programming languages applies equally well to
+frameworks: most have good parts and bad parts.
 Our approach to AngularJS somewhat resembles Crockford's approach to JavaScript.
-AngularJS does not have the same kind of warts as JavaScript, but it does have features that will help you make your code cleaner as well as features that will help you shoot yourself in the foot.
+AngularJS does not have nearly the same kind of warts as JavaScript, but it does have features that will help you shoot yourself in the foot, even as many of its other features help you build highly scalable software.
 This course aims to highlight "the good parts" and to show how you can use them to your advantage.

-We avoid covering in depth in this course those parts of AngularJS that we avoid in our own use of the framework.
+We won't cover in depth in this course those parts of AngularJS that we avoid in our own use of the framework.
 In those cases that such parts are widely used in the community, the course will mention them and explain why we believe their usage should be minimized.

 Despite this "picky" approach, however, we do think AngularJS offers great value.
 This is the framework we ourselves work with predominantly.
 Let's talk